unioslo/fox-ood-cryosparc/README.md

 # ood-cryosparc
 This OnDemand [CryoSPARC](https://cryosparc.com/) app launches CryoSPARC (both [master and worker processes](https://guide.cryosparc.com/setup-configuration-and-management/hardware-and-system-requirements#master-worker-pattern)) on a single compute node.

-The user must use SSH port forwarding to access the the CryoSPARC master via web browser.
+The CryoSPARC master can be accessed via a web browser in an OOD Remote Desktop, or local web browser with SSH port forwarding.

 ## Prerequisites